Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | Credit Facility | Reinstated, refinanced, or otherwise unimpaired |

-The September 2029 Noteholders—who are also providing the DIP financing—emerge with substantial value: $420 million in new secured notes (representing a significant haircut from the $610 million principal amount) plus $98 million in equity plus additional equity for any deficiency claim.
-This treatment reflects their leverage as DIP providers and the valuation constraints that limit available consideration.
+The September 2029 Noteholders—who are also providing the DIP financing—receive $420 million in new secured notes plus $98 million in equity plus additional equity for any deficiency claim.

-The March 2027 Notes treatment contemplates delivery of their collateral (35 properties) or equivalent value—effectively a secured credit bid at appraised value.
+The March 2027 Notes treatment contemplates delivery of their collateral (35 properties) or equivalent value.
 Any deficiency claim (the amount by which the debt exceeds collateral value) converts to equity.

 | Class | Treatment |